mgarbacz/bucketeer/README.md

       "dir": "<directory-name>"
     }

-then you can just `python bucketeer/main.py`
+then you can just `python -m bucketeer.main`

 Note: brackets (< >) signify your custom input and shouldn't be included